7h30th3r0n3/Evil-M5Core2/README.md

 It pretty small so you can also check and control serial on USB from your phone or IDE.

 The parasite project still exist but rename to Evil-Face and should be updated in futur too.
 ----------------------------------------------------------
 </div>
 </div>

+### NEW ! from v1.1.8 : Deauth Detection !

+Detect deauthentication packets near you, when a machine disconnects from an access point, it sends a deauthentication packet to close the connection, deauthentication packets can also be spoofed to disconnect the device and attacker use automatic reconnection to sniff the 4-way handshake, many deauthentication packets are not normal and should be considered as a possible Wi-Fi attack.
+This feature also detects nearby pwnagotchi by printing the name and number of pwned network that it get, in this way you can know if you are under attacked.

 ### NEW ! from v1.1.7 : Beacon Spam !